AButton117/Pokemon-TCG-Database-Privacy-Policy/README.md

-# Pokemon-TCG-Database-Privacy-Policy
+# Card-Collector-TCG-Database-Privacy-Policy

-Privacy Policy for PokéCollector
+Privacy Policy for Card Collector

 Your privacy is important to us.
-PokéCollector (the "App") is designed to function without collecting any personal information from you.
+Card Collector (the "App") is designed to function without collecting any personal information from you.

 Information We Do Not Collect